 The key is to welcome the Death card in a tarot spread instead of avoiding it.
 What path is number thirteen trying to point you toward?
 After all, there is no new beginning without an ending.

-Although there are times to ‘go for the jugular,’ this is not the angel’s message.
-Some situations are complicated and require patience and special care, even when your emotions are telling you to react.
+Although there are times to ‘go for the jugular,’ this isn’t the angel’s message.
+Some situations are complicated and require patience and special care, even when your emotions tell you to react.